joaquimadraz/compel/README.md

 Method  | Behaviour
 ------------- | -------------
 `#run`  | Validates and returns an Hash with coerced params plus a `:errors` key with a _Rails like_ Hash of errors if any.
-`#run!` | Validates and raises `Compel::InvalidParamsError` exception with the coerced params and errors.
+`#run!` | Validates and raises `Compel::InvalidHashError` exception with the coerced params and errors.
 `#run?` | Validates and returns true or false.

 ### Types